envoyproxy/gateway/docs/latest/user/http-traffic-splitting.md

 backendRefs can be considered invalid for the following reasons:

 - The `group` field is configured to something other than `""`.
 Currently, only the core API group (specified by omitting the group field or setting it to an empty string) is supported
 - The `kind` field is configured to anything other than `Service`.
 Envoy Gateway currently only supports Kubernetes Service backendRefs
 - The backendRef configures a service with a `namespace` not permitted by any existing ReferenceGrants
 - The `port` field is not configured or is configured to a port that does not exist on the Service
 - The named Service configured by the backendRef cannot be found

-Modifying the above example to make the backend-2 backendRef invalid by using a port that does not exist on the Service will result in 80% of the traffic being sent to the backend service, and 20% of the traffic receiving a HTTP response with status code `500`.
+Modifying the above example to make the backend-2 backendRef invalid by using a port that does not exist on the Service will result in 80% of the traffic being sent to the backend service, and 20% of the traffic receiving an HTTP response with status code `500`.

 ```shell
 cat <<EOF | kubectl apply -f -